How to Cancel Home Warranty Policy

 Wait for a check from the warranty company with your prorated premium refund.
 The refund may have a cancellation fee removed from it.

-American Home Shield is 35-year-old company that focuses in offering home warranties.
-Well-liked among homeowners, contractors and real estate companies, American Home Shield has a wide assortment of appliance, central heating and cooling, and water heater warranty products.
+American Home Shield established in 1971 is a 46-year-old company that focuses on offering home warranties.
+Well-liked among homeowners, contractors and real estate companies, American Home Shield has a wide assortment of the appliance, central heating and cooling, and water heater warranty products.
+Get an American Home Shield cancellation by simply calling 800-858-1922 or mailing them.

 Assess the original American Home Shield contract.
 The company contract is state-specific with termination terms that are planned to obey the individual states’ consumer protection laws.
 To avoid being charged unforeseen fees, evaluate the contract before contacting American Home Shield.
+Also, if you are creating a new contract with the same firm then you should work out a deal to waive the cancellation fees in the new policy.
 In case you don’t find your original contract, send a letter via certified postal mail to American Home Shield requesting a copy of the contract for personal records.

 The address is as follows: